-The development of medication like antibiotics has fostered the assumption that modern medicine will, in due time, provide the means to solve the problem of infectious diseases.
+The development of medications like antibiotics has fostered the assumption that modern medicine will, in due time, provide the means to solve all problems of infectious diseases.
 However, infection is still one leading cause of morbidity and mortality throughout the world.
-The reasons for this apparent failure in the control are multifarious.
-Resistance to antimicrobial chemotherapy, like in tuberculosis or in staphylococcal infection has revived pathogens that appeared to be close to control.
-Novel pathogens like HIV were introduced that, by immune depression, pave the way for opportunistic secondary infections.
-Crossing the species barrier like in avian influenza or SARS, in combination with increased human mobility may lead to widely unlimited spread with consequences that may well be beyond our conception.
-On the other hand, medical progress like transplantation of stem cells for cancer therapy creates clinical settings, where patients may be highly susceptible to opportunistic infections, e.g. with fungi or herpesviruses.
+The reasons for this apparent failure in the infection-control are multifarious.
+Pathogens that appeared to be close to control, like tuberculosis or staphylococcus bacteria revived due to resistances, which developed during antimicrobial chemotherapy with antibiotics.
+Immunosuppressing pathogens like HIV pave the way for opportunistic secondary infections.
+Zoonotic viruses like those causing influenza, Dengue fever, or SARS, travel and increased human mobility may lead to widely unlimited spread of infectious diseases with consequences that may well be beyond our conception.
+Additionally, medical progress like transplantation of stem cells for cancer therapy gave rise to clinical settings, where patients may be highly susceptible to opportunistic infections, e.g. with fungi or herpesviruses.

-Human cytomegalovirus (HCMV), a ß-herpesvirus, is characterized by its strict host specificity.
-The virus had become widely appreciated as a cause of congenital infection already at the beginning of the 20th century, but has recently also received medical attention for its role in pathogenesis in immunocompromised individuals like transplant recipients or AIDS-patients.
 HCMV has a linear double stranded DNA genome of high complexity and a coding capacity of over 150 different genes.
 With that it is one of the most complex of all known human viruses.
-Little is known about the molecular mechanisms that govern HCMV pathogenesis in vivo.
-The viral genome has recently become accessible to site-directed mutagenesis thus allowing studies on the function of particular viral genes.
+Since the viral genome has become accessible to site-directed mutagenesis, the function of particular viral genes can be analyzed.